Predicting Census Survey Response Rates With Parsimonious Additive Models and Structured Interactions: Case study: Predicting the Census Survey Self-Response Rate

-{\bf Additive nonlinear models: interactions vs no interactions.} Table~\ref{tab:Out-of-sample MAE performance} shows that the number of effective features can be reduced by using nonlinear pairwise interactions in the nonparametric AMs: Comparing performance of Model~(a) and Model~(c) we observe that the number of features reduce from~$182$ to~$131$ by taking into account interaction effects obeying a strong hierarchy principle.
-This difference is possibly because a large number of nonlinear main effects attempt to explain the nonlinear interaction effects.
-The resulting compression points to the redundancy of some of the covariates when interaction effects are directly included in the model.
-Furthermore, the prediction performance of nonlinear AMs seems to improve when pairwise interactions are included into the model.
+{\bf Additive nonlinear models: interactions vs no interactions.} Table~\ref{tab:Out-of-sample MAE performance} shows that ELAAN (AMs with no interactions) has more covariates than AMs with interactions, both \modelbname~and \modelcname.
+By including interactions that obey the hierarchy principle, we select a smaller number of covariates: \modelbname~has 154 covariates vs \modelcname~has 133.
+The difference between \modelaname~vs \modelbname~is possibly because many nonlinear main effects attempt to explain the nonlinear interaction effects.
+This reduction points to the redundancy of some of the covariates when interaction effects are directly included in the model.
+The prediction performance of nonlinear AMs seems to improve quite a lot when pairwise interactions are included in the model.

+\textbf{Hierarchy vs no hierarchy.} We observe that \modelcname, i.e., the additive model with hierarchical interactions, achieves the best out-of-sample RMSE -- this improves over \modelbname~(interactions with no hierarchy).
+The improvement is statistically significant based on a paired t-test.
+We observe that \modelbname~selects fewer effects (33 Main + 201 Interactions) when compared to \modelcname~(133 Main + 255 Interactions).
+On the other hand, \modelcname~obeys the hierarchy constraint and selects fewer covariates than \modelbname -- this can aid in interpretability and be easier to operationalize from a practical standpoint.

 {\bf Insights from visualizations.} As illustrated by Figure~\ref{fig:Nonlinear predictors}, which displays some marginal nonlinear fits, an appealing aspect of nonlinear AMs is that they naturally allow the practitioner to gather insights into the associations between the response and a feature of interest, for example, by exploring the map $x_{j} \mapsto f_{j}(x_{j})$.
 Similarly, the map $(x_{j}, x_{k}) \mapsto f_{j,k}(x_{j}, x_{k})$ would shed light into how the interaction of $(x_j,x_k)$ influences the output.
-Such interpretations are a by-product of our additive model framework; and may not be readily available via black-box ML methods such as Neural Networks and GBDT.
-These association plots, for example, can help stakeholders identify promising factors and patterns influencing self-response scores---these insights can in turn inform policy decisions regarding targeted investments and optimizing the operational costs.
+Such interpretations are a by-product of our additive model framework, and may not be readily available via black-box ML methods such as Neural Networks and GBDT---see also~\cite{Lou2013} for related discussions advocating for the interpretability of AMs.
+These association plots, for example, can help stakeholders identify promising factors influencing self-response scores and potentially informing policy decisions (e.g., targeted investments and optimizing operational costs).